 Meet Lex Amore

-You might not guess it now, but I’ve spent years navigating chronic pain, low self-esteem, and some tough chapters—surviving a brain injury, a back injury, and deep personal loss.
+You might not guess it now, but I’ve spent years navigating chronic pain, low self-esteem, and seasons of profound change — surviving both a brain and back injury, as well as deep personal loss.
 These experiences shaped me, but they don’t define me.
-Today, I live as a grounded optimist—with a deep intention to love, serve, connect, and fully experience the passage of time.
+Today, I live as a grounded optimist, guided by a deep intention to love, serve, connect, and fully experience the passage of time.
 I’m surrounded by a family who loves me and fueled by a purpose that brings me joy every day.
-I’m Lex Amore, a grateful Colombian-American based in Denver, Colorado, on a mission to make the most of this “bonus life”—by helping others heal, grow, and become the fullest version of themselves.

 I’ve had the privilege of working with people from all walks of life and hold respected credentials and training (see below).
 I also stay committed to ongoing learning as health science continues to evolve.